Key Responsibilities of Franchisors and Franchisees

 The franchisor is responsible for the following:

-- Management of franchise territories to ensure all franchisees have a large enough territory to sustain them without infringing on another franchisee’s territory.
+• Manage franchise territories – Franchisors will ensure that all franchisees have a large enough territory to sustain them without infringing on another franchisee’s territory.

-- Ongoing training for franchisees and their employees and/or training materials for franchisee employees.
+• Training – Franchisors will provide ongoing training for franchisees and their employees and/or training materials for franchisee employees.

-Frequently, franchisors will help their franchisees with things like market research to help them choose a location and will help them negotiate their lease agreements.
+In addition to all of these responsibilities, franchisors will often assist their franchisees with market research when choosing a location as well as helping negotiate their lease agreements.
 Some franchises even help secure financing or provide financing themselves.

 Franchisee Responsibilities